albertvazquezm/ai-city-attractions/readme.md

 # City Attractions

 A simple React application built with Remix that allows users to search for cities and see the attractions in the city.
-The backend is a Python FastAPI application that is hosted on [Render](https://render.com/).
+The backend is a Python FastAPI application.

 ## Features